Jau-app/JauAuth/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Business Source License 1.1 with Additional Use Grants.

+**Free to use for:**
+- 🏠 Personal, non-commercial use
+- 🏢 Companies with fewer than 5 employees
+- 🎓 Educational and research purposes

+**Commercial License Required for:**
+- Companies with 5 or more employees
+- Commercial production use beyond the grants above

+For commercial licensing, please contact: license@jau.app

+See the [LICENSE](LICENSE) file for full details.

 ## 🙏 Acknowledgments